-We examine factors that impact how environmental science graduate students gain computational knowledge and the ability to reason through applications in their disciplines.
-Unlike typical definitions of computational knowledge and abilities, which focus on a student's understanding and fluency of computer program, in our definition, we chose to also include knowledge of data structures, the ability to reason through problems with a given set of tools, as well as knowledge of resources that could provide assistance in solving a particular problem.
+We examined factors that impacted how environmental science graduate students gained computational knowledge and the ability to reason through applications in their disciplines.
+Unlike typical definitions of computational knowledge and abilities, which focus on a student's understanding and fluency of computer programming, in our definition, we chose to also include knowledge of data structures, the ability to reason through problems with a given set of tools, as well as knowledge of resources that could provide assistance in solving a particular problem.

 Participants

 Students were selected from the Methods of Data Analysis II course in spring of 2017.
 These students were sampled following their spring break, nearly halfway through the course.
-Only graduate students from the environmental science fields mentioned previously were considered.
-These students were taking the course as a coursework requirement for their respective master’s or doctoral programs.
+Only graduate students from environmental science fields were considered.
+These students were taking the course for their respective master’s or doctoral programs.

 Students were requested to complete a survey detailing their previous statistics and computer science courses, describe the computer languages they were familiar with, and outline their independent research experience.
 A total of eight graduate environmental science students were enrolled in this course in the spring of 2017, all of which completed the survey.
 All eight of these students were then asked to participate in an in-depth interview, of which five agreed.
 All of the students who agreed to be interviewed identified as female, and all exhibited the following characteristics:

-took Methods of Data Analysis I in the last two years,
+had taken Methods of Data Analysis I in the last two years,

 had a variety of programming backgrounds, and